SebastianMC/elasticsearch-dump/README.md

                     The export will read from one or more indexes

+                    WARNING! this parameter used together with --searchBody or --searchBodyFile will attempt to merge the search queries, the one from commandline with the one for date filtering.
+                    If the query from commandline is in format different than { "query":{ "bool": ... it will be ignored and overwritten by the date filtering.

 --input-index-pattern
                     Only applicable together with --exportFromDate
                     Specify a base name for the ElasticSearch index to scan